-DSTC will internally exclude (IE) students if their behaviour is having a negative impact upon the learning of others or if their anti-social behaviour, including defiance, is very serious.
-IE is intended to be a serious sanction and restorative work completed together with providing an opportunity for the student to reflect upon their behaviour.
-A student can be placed in IE by a member of the Senior Leadership Team or Raising Standards Leader only.
-All placements into IE are planned and the Pastoral Intervention Assistant monitors these and any interventions needed.
+DSTC will internally isolate students if their behaviour is having a negative impact upon the learning of others or if their anti-social behaviour, including defiance, is very serious.
+Isolation is intended to be a serious sanction and restorative work completed together with providing an opportunity for the student to reflect upon their behaviour.
+A student can be placed in Isolation by a member of the Senior Leadership Team or Raising Standards Leader only.
+All placements into Isolation are planned and the Pastoral Intervention Assistant / Vice Principal (Pastoral) monitors these and any interventions needed.